Code-Institute-Submissions/Damianjacob-MS3-Battleship-Game_MarResub/README.md

 ### Fixed errors
 - I fixed the line lenghts, which was the most frequent error.
 After fixing that, i had to reformat some of the strings that are printed to the terminal.
-- I deleted some whitespaces
+- I deleted some whitespaces.
+- I fixed PEP8 Warning W503: Line break occurred before a binary operator.
+I moved the binary operator back and set the line break after the operator, which improved readability.

 ## Bugs